-- 1. Log in to the Fastly web interface and click the \\Account\\ link from the [user menu](/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
+- Log in to the Fastly web interface and click the Account link from the user menu (/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
 Your account information appears. - 2.
-In the Users area, click the gear icon next to a user and then select Ignore 2FA.
-A warning message appears. - 3.
+Click the User management link. - In the Users area, click the gear icon next to a user and then select Ignore 2FA.
+A warning message appears. - 4.
 Click Ignore.
 Two-factor authentication will no longer be required for the selected user.